MengzhiJ/Biodiversity-of-mudflat-intertidal-viromes-along-the-Chinese-coasts/README.md

 # Continental scale biodiversity of mudflat intertidal viromes in China
 ##R code for manuscript: "Continental-scale biodiversity of mudflat intertidal viromes in China"

-Note: vOTUs, mOTUs, vPCs tables and sequences information can be obtained from https://doi.org/10.5281/zenodo.7830681.
+Note: vOTUs, mOTUs, vPCs sequences information can be obtained from https://doi.org/10.5281/zenodo.7856466.

 For any other code/analysis inquiries, please open a github issue or contact me: jimengzhi@mail.sdu.edu.cn.